Outer Limits : Hidden Lives

 £250 Cash Prize

-- The competition is open to writers of any nationality, writing in English, who have a direct connection in terms of residence, workplace or current educational establishment to the London Borough of Hillingdon
+- The competition is open to writers of any nationality, writing in English, who have a direct connection in terms of residence, workplace or current (or past) educational establishment to the London Borough of Hillingdon

-- Entries must be also accompanied by an identifying file with your: Name, Address, Email Address, Title of Entry, Author Profile (100 Words), plus details of contributor’s connection to the London Borough of Hillingdon.
+- Entries must be also accompanied by an identifying file with your: Name, Address, Email Address, Title of Entry, Author Profile (100 Words), plus brief details of contributor’s connection to the London Borough of Hillingdon.

-- Entries must be original and unpublished.
+- Entries must be original and previously unpublished.
 Work that already appears on the internet (aside from personal blogs) is considered as published and ineligible.

 - Copyright of the submission remains with the author, but the Hillingdon Literary Festival retains unrestricted right to publish any winning or shortlisted submission in the collection mentioned above and/or on its website.